Skip to main content

 Understanding dyscalculia and its implications is crucial for employers to ensure a diverse, inclusive, and productive workplace environment.
 By recognising the unique strengths of neurodivergent employees and making reasonable adjustments, employers can not only comply with the law but also create a workplace that values individual strengths and promotes innovation.

-Speak to employment solicitor Patrick Simpson today to ensure your current workplace practices and policies comply with your legal obligations.
+Speak to us today to ensure your current workplace practices and policies comply with your legal obligations.
 In particular, if you have a staff member who is, or might be, considered disabled, you must consider suitable reasonable adjustments.
 Putting your best foot forward in this complicated area of employment law is the best way to avoid defending potential claims in the Employment Tribunal, which, as Apprentify Ltd found out, can result in significant awards to successful claimants, given that discrimination claims are uncapped.

 Note: This article is not legal advice; it provides information of general interest about current legal issues.